 45 St Paul St, Collingwood, ON L9Y 3P1

-The Museum, which is an amazing reproduction of the 1873 railroad station, looks out over gorgeous Georgian Bay.
-We maintain Collingwood’s and the surrounding area’s history, host exhibits highlighting our distinctive shipbuilding past, and provide excellent resources for local history study.
-Plan a family picnic in Memorial Park, or come see us for year-round special events and activities.
+The Museum, which is an amazing reproduction of the 1873 railroad station, sits near Georgian Bay.
+It is a display of Collingwood and the surrounding area’s history, host exhibits highlighting the distinctive shipbuilding past, and provides excellent resources for local history study.
+Plan a family picnic in Memorial Park, or visit for year-round special events and activities.

 Visit the Collingwood Museum to learn about the town’s history.
 Set sail with 150 years of maritime history behind you!
 Every 15 minutes, there is a “Ship Sidelaunch.”
 Exhibits, special events, education programmes, archives and research facilities, as well as a store, are all available at the Museum.
 The Museum offers a variety of exhibits throughout the year, making it an excellent learning experience for anybody interested in Collingwood’s history.